 At age 25, despite some resistance from her family, she joined the Congregation of Our Lady of Charity of the Good Shepherd in Manila because she was attracted by their services for the marginalised and for the women in distress.

-She said the Centre’s services rely on the support of committed staff, mission partners, benefactors, and the support of Bishop Michael Yeung Ming-cheung.
+She said the Centre’s services rely on the support of committed staff, mission partners, benefactors, and the full support of the Catholic Diocese of Hong Kong.